Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Method

 \subsection{System Overview}

 Figure~\ref{SystemOverview} provides an overview of the system architecture, showing the interaction between the \ac{SFO}, the instrumented walking aid, and the mobile application for data visualization and feedback control.

-The SFO is based on a standardized lower-leg orthosis (AIRCAST\textsuperscript{\textregistered} AIRSELECT™ Elite Walker~\footnote{https://www.enovis-medtech.de/AIRCAST-AIRSELECT-Elite-Walker} by ORMED GmbH), also known as a controlled ankle motion boot, which can be worn universally on either foot.
+The SFO is based on a standardized lower-leg orthosis (AIRCAST\textsuperscript{\textregistered} AIRSELECT™ Elite Walker~\cite{Enovis} by ORMED GmbH, a company of Enovis, Freiburg, Germany), also known as a controlled ankle motion boot, which can be worn universally on either foot.
 A sensor concept consisting of multiple \acp{FSR} and a single \ac{IMU} is integrated into a 3D-printed insole to capture plantar pressure and motion data.
 The insole is designed as a modular component, with adjustable size and shape to accommodate different orthotic devices and foot sizes.

 Sensor fusion and real-time data processing enable the extraction of gait parameters and the detection of critical loading patterns.
 To support active user guidance, haptic feedback is provided via a vibration motor embedded in the orthosis, which is triggered in response to excessive plantar pressure.
 A custom-designed \ac{PCB}, equipped with an on-board \ac{MCU}, enables wireless communication via \ac{BLE} with both the mobile application and the instrumented walking aid.
-The forearm crutch is based on a standardized design (ISO 11334-1:2007) and includes a custom-designed \ac{PCB} equipped with an \ac{MCU}, an \ac{IMU} sensor, two vibration modules, and a rechargeable battery.
+The forearm crutch is based on a standardized design (ISO 11334-1:2007)~\cite{NORM} and includes a custom-designed \ac{PCB} equipped with an \ac{MCU}, an \ac{IMU} sensor, two vibration modules, and a rechargeable battery.
 All components are embedded in the handle to enable synchronized haptic feedback and motion sensing.
 In addition, a corresponding \ac{mHealth} application developed in Android Studio provides a graphical interface for visualizing gait parameters and plantar pressure data.